-3.3 Is there a mandatory notification requirement and is there a specific notification form?
-Are there any filing
+3.3 Is there a mandatory notification requirement?
+Is it possible to make a notification voluntarily?
+Are there specific notification forms?
+Are there any filing fees?

 All companies, whether established by foreign capital or otherwise, are mandatorily required to file an application for establishing the company with the MOIC.